Is an Engineering Degree Worth It?

 • You cannot commit to ABET-accredited program requirements.
 Non-ABET programs may be cheaper or more flexible, but they limit your ability to pursue PE licensure and may reduce employer recognition.

 • Your target salary is achievable through shorter paths.
-If you are targeting $60,000-$80,000 and prefer hands-on work, skilled trades like HVAC or electrical work offer strong earnings with less academic investment.
+If you prefer hands-on work and a mid-range salary, skilled trades like HVAC or electrical work can offer solid earnings with less academic investment.

 How to maximize the value of an engineering degree